Brake or tail light is not working: repair options and cost

 The bulb socket on the left image is melted and must be replaced.

-Often the light doesn't work because the bulb socket is melted or burned out.
-In this case, the bulb socket will need to be replaced.
+Often the bulb doesn't work because the socket is melted or burned out or has a bad connection; see the photo.
+In this case, the bulb socket will also need to be replaced.
 If your local parts store doesn't have it, you can order it from a dealer.
 A bulb socket costs from $5 to $15.
-In some cars, the socket comes as part of the taillight wiring harness.
-In this case, it may cost from $15 to $35.
+In some cars, the socket comes as part of the taillight wiring harness and may cost from $15 to $35.

 The third brake light or "center high-mounted stop lamp" is not working.

-However, because of its location, problems with the third brake light (also known as center high-mount stop lamp) are often caused by other reasons.
+However, because of its location, problems with the third brake light are often caused by other reasons.
 For example,

 in many cars and pickup trucks, water can leak inside the third brake light assembly or connector and cause corrosion.
-In this case, not only will the bulb(s) have to be changed, but the light assembly must be re-sealed or replaced if an old seal is too damaged.
+In this case, not only will the bulb(s) have to be changed, but the light assembly might need to be re-sealed.
+If there is a separate seal (gasket) that leaked, it will need to be replaced.
 The connector must be checked for corrosion too.

 Trunk lid harness.